microsoft/Kusto-Query-Language/doc/samples.md

 ---
-title: Samples for queries in Azure Data Explorer and Azure Monitor
+title: Samples for Kusto Queries - Azure Data Explorer
-description: This article describes common queries and examples that use the Kusto Query Language for Azure Data Explorer and Azure Monitor.
+description: This article describes common queries and examples that use the Kusto Query Language.
 services: data-explorer
 author: orspod
 ms.author: orspodek
 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 10/08/2020
+ms.date: 09/02/2021
-ms.localizationpriority: high
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
 zone_pivot_groups: kql-flavors
 ---

-# Samples for queries for Azure Data Explorer and Azure Monitor
+# Samples for Kusto Queries

 ::: zone pivot="azuredataexplorer"

-This article identifies common query needs in Azure Data Explorer and how you can use the Kusto Query Language to meet them.
+This article identifies common queries and how you can use the Kusto Query Language to meet them.

 ## Display a column chart